Gawendz/Rgb_pseudo_projection/README.md

-Pseudorzut z góry w RGB  pobrany z jednej klatki'bag z repozyttorum:''Outdoor scene with D435i pre-production sample (Depth from Stereo with IMU)
+Top pseudoshot in RGB taken from one frame'bag from the repository:''Outdoor scene with D435i pre-production sample (Depth from Stereo with IMU)